gaga951/Docker/Commands.md

 $ docker run -it -d <image_name>

 ### To see what images are already installed on your machine use

+$ docker images

+or

 $ docker image ls

-### To list the containers that we have built: docker container ls.
-The -a flag allows us to see both stopped and running containers.

-$ docker container ls –a

 ### Running containers interactively allows you to run commands inside the container if it supports it.

 $ docker run -it openjdk

-### To see what containers are currently running
+### To Start or Stop single or multiple docker containers

+$ docker stop containerID

+$ docker start containerID

+### To kill a container use

-$ docker ps
+$ docker kill container_id

 ### Container level logging can be done using the command:

 $ sudo docker run –it <container_name> /bin/bash

 ### example of accessing Interactive shell